 “It is something worthy of praise.
 Have you ever seen a woman taller than yourself?”

-“So there can be no doubting it.
+“So, there can be no doubt about it.
 While we are at it, we could say you are splendid well beyond just your height.
 It is an honor for you to have come here.”

 The man cheerfully laughed.
-At times like these, Terra would usually force a smile and think, ‘I just want to sit’, but here, she wasn’t in a position to request a chair.
+At times like these, Terra would usually force a smile and think, ‘I just want to sit down’, but here, she wasn’t in a position to request a chair in here.
 There didn’t even seem to be chairs in the room to begin with.

-He hadn’t introduced himself yet, but his face was so well-known he didn’t need to.
-The cheerful, sociable man was Clan Chief Xeon Highhertz Endeavour, the clan’s sole elder and its head fisherman.
+He hadn’t introduced himself, but his face was so well-known he didn’t need to.
+The cheerful, sociable man was Clan Chief Xeon Highhertz Endeavour, the clan’s sole Elder and its head fisherman.
 He was 62 years old.

 “One.”

-Hearing a voice beside her, Terra looked over to see Diode calmly standing, her index finger casually pointed at the floor.
+Hearing the voice beside her, Terra looked over to see Diode calmly standing with her index finger casually pointed at the floor.

-Besides Xeon, it wasn’t possible to clearly see the faces of the others at the rostrum.
-Terra noticed that they were only projected avatars—those individuals were actually somewhere else, meaning the Council of Elders didn’t have time for this.
-They might interrupt if an argument grew violent and they needed to intervene, but at the moment, Xeon was the only one speaking.
+Aside from Xeon, it wasn’t possible to clearly see the faces of the others at the rostrum.
+Terra noticed they were only projected avatars—those individuals were actually somewhere else, meaning the Council of Elders didn’t have time for this.
+They might interrupt if an argument grew heated and needed intervention, but Xeon was the only one speaking at the moment.

 “Now, before we move on to the important matters at hand, there is one more person I would like to greet.
 Diode-kun—that is how you have introduced yourself, so it will be fine to use that name here, correct?
 Or would you prefer your real name?
-You may be small and cute”—“Two.”—“but it seems you have arrived on our ship through your own show of strength.”
+You may be small and cute”—“Two.”— “but it seems you have arrived on our ship by your own show of strength.”

 Terra instinctively glanced at Diode again.
 Her partner muttered quietly, now making a peace sign at her thigh.
-She had a 20,000-kilometer stare as she gave a short response.
+She gave a short response with a 20,000-kilometer stare.
 “Please, call me Diode.”

 “Very well.
-I think you have already grasped the fact that our clan greatly values individual freedom.
-I may be only somewhat familiar with the customs of other clans, but compared to the JT and Pollux, I am certain life is much more pleasant here on the Endeavours’ ship.
-Diode-kun, what do you think?”
+I believe you have already grasped the fact that our clan greatly values individual freedom.
+I may be only passingly familiar with the customs of other clans, but I am certain life is much more pleasant here on the Endeavours' ship compared to the JT and Pollux.
+Diode-kun, what is your opinion?”

-“You’re quite correct.
-And how about the JT’s?”
+“You are quite correct.
+And how about the JT?”

-Diode, still facing an imaginary horizon, closed her mouth.
+Diode, still facing an imaginary horizon, shut her mouth.

 Terra leaned over and whispered, “Would you like me to answer instead?”
 Receiving a mumbled response, she straightened herself and answered for Diode.
-“Her experience with the Jack-of-All-Trades was colored by a mistake on her part, so she can’t fairly say.”
+“Her experience with the Jack-of-All-Trades was colored by a mistake on her part, so she can’t provide a fair assessment.”

 “Hahaha, what an interesting young lady.
 She seems rash but remains honorable.
 I have taken a liking to her.”

-“It is a shame that I must tell this to such a likeable pair, but let us get straight to the point.
-As I have inherited the will of the early Endeavours who established our livelihood around Fat Beach Ball, I have the duty of guiding both our clan and the fleet into the future.
+“It is a shame that I must tell this to such a likeable pair, but allow us to get straight to the point.
+As I have inherited the will of the early Endeavours, who established our livelihood around Fat Beach Ball, I have the duty of guiding both our clan and the fleet into the future.
 To that end, it is desired that a proper pair make use of your pillar boat.”

 “Terra-kun!”